Application Deadline: Friday, February 7th, 2020

 - Status as a U.S. citizen or international student with visa authorization to work for off campus employment (if a non-Penn student)

 Applicants are encouraged to inquire with their home universities about summer internship funding opportunities or with granting organizations.
 Graduate student members of the AIA in the field of archaeology may be eligible for funding through the Elizabeth Bartman Museum Internship scholarship.

 *Students receiving academic credit for their internship are not eligible to be paid.

 The Penn Museum welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their colleges or universities.
 The Penn Museum does not grant academic credit.

 Enrolled undergraduate and graduate students, and recent graduates from any college or university are eligible to apply for unpaid internships.
-Unpaid internships have a minimum number of hours of 150 and a maximum number of hours of 300.
-High-school students are not eligible, and instead should apply to the three-week Teen Summer Internship program.
-For funded opportunities, please see the eligibility requirements below.
+Unpaid internships have a minimum of 150 hours and a maximum of 300 hours.
+High-school students are not eligible, and instead should apply to the Teen Summer Internship program.
+For funded opportunities, please see the eligibility requirements.